 - “Happy Valentine’s Day” transparent red

-Cut eight, 9-inch lengths of each.
-For a finished look, fold each ribbon end in half and cut at an angle to create a “V” cut.
+Cut eight, 9″ lengths of each.
+For a finished look, fold each ribbon end in half.
+Next, cut at an angle to create a “V” cut.

-Pinch the middle of each ribbon before attaching at each of the 16 pipe cleaner spots.
-Twist the pipe cleaner 1-2 times after attaching each ribbon separately.
+Pinch the middle of each ribbon before attaching at the 16 pipe cleaner spots.
+Twist the pipe cleaner a couple of times after attaching each ribbon.

-Shape the wired ribbons until you’re satisfied with the overall look and to maintain the heart-shape of the sweetheart wreath.
+Shape the wired ribbons until you’re satisfied with the look, and to maintain the heart-shape of the sweetheart wreath.

 5. Embellish with hearts

-You probably will need to go around the entire wreath one more time- shaping and tucking the ribbon that may have been smooshed while attaching the heart embellishments.
+You probably will need to go around the entire wreath one more time; shaping and tucking ribbon that may have been smooshed while attaching embellishments.